-Rather than you methodically trying them all – a never-ending task, if ever there was one – perhaps you’d like to read a list of our recommendations?
+Rather than trying them all – a never-ending task, if ever there was one – perhaps you’d like to read a list of our recommendations?
 Good.
 Here are some of the best multiplayer games you can play in 2018.
 And maybe for years afterwards.

 Related: PS4 Pro vs PS4